WhiteLicorice/Ren-s-Courses/README.md

 # Ren's Courses

-This repository hosts the Headless Learning Management System designed for courses I handle under the **University of the Philippines Visayas, Division of Physical Sciences and Mathematics, BS in Computer Science curriculum.**
+This repository hosts a headless Learning Management System designed for courses I handle under the **University of the Philippines Visayas, Division of Physical Sciences and Mathematics, BS in Computer Science curriculum.**

 ---